LeNo-1/obsidian-git-sync/30 - Permanent/Chapters/Transport in Humans.md

 >[!tip]  **Remember**: Left is right and right is left when labelling the heart.

 **Four valves in the heart:**
-Tricuspid valve: Prevents back flow of blood from the right ventricle back up to the right atrium Bicu
+**Tricuspid valve**: Prevents back flow of blood from the right ventricle back up to the right atrium **Bicuspid valve**: Prevents back flow of blood from the left ventricle back up to the left atrium **Semi-lunar valves**: Prevents back flow from the arteries back down into the ventricles. ( They are located at the base of the pulmonary artery and aorta )
+>[!note] The pulmonary artery and aorta are the only arteries with valves

+**Four major blood vessels connected to the heart:**
+**Vena cava**: Carries deoxygenated blood to the right atrium from the body **Pulmonary artery**: Carries deoxygenat